Editor’s note: This guide was originally published in 2021. It has been updated for accuracy and to reflect modern practices.

 On the same note, remember that many customers will be buying for others during this time.
 You can make the gift-giving process easier for them by:

 - Promoting gift cards front and center

 - Offering gift-wrap options

 - Detailing easy shipping and return policies on category and product pages

 People tend to want what they can’t have — and when there are only a few products left in stock, they’re much more likely to hit the “purchase” button.

 That’s why we recommend using scarcity notifications on your product pages, like so:

-Another hassle for eCommerce businesses since COVID?
-Problems with product stock and supply chains.
-Anticipate that certain popular products will sell out during the holiday season, and give your customers some alternatives to keep them on your site.
+To be safe, we recommend that you anticipate certain popular products will sell out during the holiday season — and that you give your customers some alternatives to keep them on your site.

 The easiest option is updating your product recommendations.
-Not only will this give your customers similar products in case their original query is out of stock, but it also boosts the chance that they will purchase additional products, as well.
+Not only will this give your customers similar products in case their originally desired item is out of stock, but it also boosts the chance that they will purchase additional products, as well.